13 Uncertainty

 Miscalibration is not just an occasional problem.
 It is a fair default assumption that any uncertainty estimate is miscalibrated:

 - Too short prediction intervals: For the water flow prediction example, we were interested in prediction intervals that cover 80% of the output.
 The interval was created by predicting the 10% and 90% quantiles.
 The interval width expresses uncertainty: The larger the interval, the more uncertain the water flow.
-However, quantile regression has the problem that quantiles are often drawn toward the median (Takeuchi et al. 2006), an effect that becomes stronger the closer the desired quantile levels are to 0% and 100%.
+However, quantile regression has the problem that quantiles are often drawn toward the median [30], an effect that becomes stronger the closer the desired quantile levels are to 0% and 100%.
 As a result, intervals based on quantile regression tend to be too short and underestimate uncertainty.

 Conformal prediction, a set-based approach to uncertainty